petabridge/memorizer/docs/security.md

 ### CORS and MCP Clients

-MCP (Model Context Protocol) clients connect to the `/sse` endpoint using Server-Sent Events.
-This endpoint requires CORS to be properly configured to work with external clients.
+MCP (Model Context Protocol) clients connect using the Streamable HTTP transport.
+The MCP endpoint requires CORS to be properly configured to work with external clients.

 If you're experiencing connection issues with Claude Code or other MCP clients: